EmilyL2024/course-projects/Course Projects/Lab-1/README.md

 ### File Description:
 - DList: doubly linked-lists implementation
 - SortedList: sorted linked-lists implementation
+- List: the generic linked-list interface, which extends from the Iterable interface and is a partial implementation of Java API LinkedList
 - ProcessFQDN: main methods to execute the program and write out the results to a file

 ### Results: